Integrating Remedy SSO with TrueSight Orchestration

 To create a realm for Local user authentication

 - In the Authentication Type field, click Local.

 - (Optional) Click Enable Chaining Mode and perform the following steps to enable authentication chaining.
-For information about the authentications that you can chain with LDAP, see Authentication chaining.
+For information about the authentications that you can chain with LDAP, see Authentication fallback.